vaakash/aakash-web/docs/super-rss-reader/faq.md

 Here 600 indicates 10 minutes in seconds.
 Please note that setting lower value will increase the load on the server to refresh the RSS cache.
 You can also refer [this post](https://wordpress.org/support/topic/rss-not-updating-no-matter-which-plugin-i-try/#post-10123881) to change the refresh time for particular feed URL.

+Also, please ensure WordPress cache plugins (like W3 total cache, Super cache etc.) are configured to not cache the page where this widget is active or increase the expiry of the cache so that old cached page is not served to the users.

 ### Q: RSS feed is not displayed or error is shown

 A: This can happen when,